Baby's First Social Smile

 Month 2, Week 1

-By encouraging your baby to smile, you're helping her develop self-esteem.
-It lets her know that her feelings are important and that she can affect her environment.
-It's also important for her overall brain development.
+By encouraging your baby to smile, you're helping them develop self-esteem.
+It lets them know that their feelings are important and that they can affect their environment.
+It's also important for their overall brain development.

 Here are some tips to coax a grin: